Myterian/FlaxEvent/README.md

 \
 Test setup:
 - 500 Cube Actors in one scene
-- 3 different events were measured: FlaxEvent with only editor configured calls, FlaxEvent with only runtime calls and a C# Action
+- 3 cases measured: editor-configured-only event, runtime-only event, pure C# Action
-- The test events invoked `Actor.OnActiveChanged` for every actor
+- Each invoked `Actor.OnActiveChanged` on every cube actor
-- Benchmark first event invoke: Event is uncached and does 500 method invokes total
+- First Invoke: no cached calls; does 500 method invokes total
-- Benchmark subsequent event invokes: Events are cached and invoked 1.000 times, amounting to 500.000 method invokes total
+- Subsequent Invokes: cached calls, repeated 1.000x (500.000 method invokes total)

 ## How to Set Up
 - [Install](#how-to-install) the plugin
-- Add the dependency to the `*.Build.cs` file of every module where you want to use FlaxEvents
+- Add the dependency to the `*.Build.cs` file in any module that uses FlaxEvents
 ```cs
 /// <inheritdoc />
 public override void Setup(BuildOptions options)